The Swiss government’s views on supporting innovation through taxation

 - The 3 percent tax on revenues would operate like a tariff impacting multinational companies not based in the EU.

 - Both proposals are likely to have a broad impact despite being intended to target just a portion of the economy.

 - Several European leaders have weighed in against the proposals with comments recommending a more global solution rather than a European solution to taxing digital activities.

 - The proposals rely on redefining how and where a value is created, attributing value creation to users who often interact with digital platforms for free.

 - The proposed 3 percent tax on revenues for certain digital activities would hurt companies that operate on thin margins and further undermine the business climate in Europe.

-Switzerland is one of the best destinations in the world for developing a business.
-The country has many advantages for investments, as the taxation system is one of the most attractive, supporting development, innovation and competition principles.
+Switzerland is one of the best destinations in the world to start a business.
+The country has many advantages for investors mainly due tio its attracive taxation system—supporting development, innovation and competitive principles.